-The Engineering Division monitors ADA compliance with all work within the public right-ofway.
+The Engineering Division monitors ADA compliance with all work within the public right-of-way.
 The Engineering Division routinely reviews sidewalks, curbs and all development improvement plans for ADA compliance on public property.
 The Building Division monitors the State Title-24 accessibility requirements with all plan checks and permits.
 Such reviews include but are not limited to parking spaces, walkways, building access and restrooms.
 The Building Division coordinates with the Planning Division to expedite the review for ministerial permits such as door widening, ramps, etc.

-The City makes reasonable accommodations for persons with disabilities, but has not formalized or published a defined process for making these statutory accommodations.
-A program, Program 5.1.2 - Implement a reasonable accommodation process for people with physical and developmental disabilities, will adopt reasonable accommodation procedures to provide relief to Code regulations and permitting procedures that have a discriminatory effect on housing for individuals with disabilities.
-The adopted policy shall include procedures for requesting accommodation, timeline for processing and appeals, criteria for determining whether a requested accommodation is reasonable, and approval processes.
+The City makes reasonable accommodations for persons with disabilities and once adopted this Housing Element will provide a formalized process for making these statutory accommodations.
+Policy 5.2 outlines the reasonable accommodation procedures to provide relief to Code regulations and permitting procedures that have a discriminatory effect on housing for individuals with disabilities.
+The adopted policy includes procedures for requesting accommodation, timeline for processing and appeals, criteria for determining whether a requested accommodation is reasonable, and approval processes.